Should I See a Nurse Practitioner or Doctor?

 The rules and regulations in the state in which nurse practitioners are licensed determine the scope at which they may use their skills, and whether they must work with a supervising physician.
 At the highest level, a nurse practitioner may have full practice authority (FPA), meaning that she works under the exclusive authority of the state Board of Nursing.
 This is the case in 22 states and Washington, D.C.

-What’s the Difference Between a Primary Care Doctor and a Nurse Practitioner?
+What's the Difference Between a Nurse Practitioner and a Doctor?

 Physicians, on the other hand, go to medical school for four years, then at least three years of residency.
 In all, it can take more than twice as long for a primary care physician to become fully trained than a nurse practitioner.